MicrosoftDocs/SupportArticles-docs/support/power-platform/power-automate/desktop-flows/silent-join-machine-group-troubleshoot.md

 ## Symptoms
-If you encounter the error **NotFound** while attempting to join a machine group using silent mode with the following details:
+You encounter the error **NotFound** while attempting to join a machine group using silent mode with the following details:
 > Error code:0x80040217.Http status code: NotFound.
 Request ids:REQ_ID:{guid}.
 > Correlation id: {guid}